top of page

 • Completed

-Ideal for small teams to align on priorities, even remotely.
+Perfect for small teams or client work to align on priorities, even when working remotely.

 How to Set Up a Kanban Board for Your Work

-• Digital Tools: Trello, Asana, ClickUp, or Notion.
+• Digital Kanban Tools: Trello, Asana, ClickUp, or Notion.

-• Physical Board: A whiteboard or corkboard with sticky notes.
+• Physical Kanban Board: A whiteboard, corkboard, or notebook with sticky notes.

-• Waiting on Others: Tasks dependent on external input.
+• Waiting on Others: Tasks dependent on external input (feedback, approvals, responses)

 Step 3: Add Task Cards